top of page

 That’s okay.
 Many people come to therapy not knowing what they want—just that something feels stuck, overwhelming, or missing.
 Together, we can gently explore what's going on and help you gain clarity.

-How long will I need to be in therapy?
+How long will I need to attend?

-Can I end therapy whenever I want?
+Can I end whenever I want?

 What’s your therapeutic style like?